 In accordance with this EPA ruling, EBMUD requires dental facilities to complete a one-time Dental Facility Compliance Report, available below.

 Studies have shown that about one third of the mercury discharged to EBMUD's wastewater treatment plant is from dental practices.
-EBMUD issues permits to dental facilities to reduce the discharge of amalgam waste to the sanitary sewer.
-The dental facilities are required to install a separator, which removes the amalgam from the process wastewater prior to discharge.
+EBMUD works with dental facilities to remove mercury-containing amalgam from wastewater discharges.